OSmith132/FeedTrac/.Documentation/Features and pages.md

 * Add new pages

 ### Backend
-* Ensure usernames are unique
 * Allow for course selection

+## In progress:
+* Ensure usernames are unique - Marco

 ## Done:
-* Forgot password feature
+* Forgot password feature - Marco

 could add an observer to subscribe and get updates to courses and comments